The barbet is French in origin and is pronounced bar-bay (as in buffet), its name derives from `barbe` the French for

 Barbet at a show.

-There are just over 40 barbet resident in the UK and thought to be around 1400 worldwide.
+There are approximaely 140 barbet resident in the UK and thought to be around 3,000 worldwide.
 The barbet is a medium to large sized dog with profuse curly hair which grows all over its body.
 In common with other related water dogs, the barbet does not have a seasonal moult and so requires regular grooming if the coat is to be kept long.
 The coat can be shaved or cut short several times a year which can minimise the amount of grooming required.

 Barbets` come in a variety of colours with black, brown, black and white and brown and white being the most common

 Its non-moulting coat often makes the barbet a consideration for those with allergies but it should be noted that there are many factors which trigger allergies and it is essential to spend some time in a home with barbets before any decision can be made as to their suitability.

-The barbet has an average lifespan of 12 years.
+The barbet has an average lifespan of 10 to 12 years.

 The barbet is an active breed with a working past and benefit from regular exercise and stimulation.

-Barbets can be vocal, from the full-on big dog bark to the quiet whine or squeel.
+Barbets can be vocal, from the full-on big dog bark to the quiet whine or groan.
 They will bark at the approach of strangers but quickly settle down when they realise nothing is amiss.